TejasviJain/ZensarGitHub/README.md

 # ZensarGitHub
-##This is readme file with mark down syntax.
+## This is readme file with mark down syntax.
+### Its work properly
+Easy to understand